Rationality problem for algebraic tori: Krull-Schmidt theorem fails for dimension

 \subsection{Krull-Schmidt theorem (1)}

 We will determine all the possible decompositions of $M_G$ into indecomposable ones for all finite subgroups $G$ of $\GL(n,\bZ)$ with $n \leq 6$ (see Examples \ref{exKS1} and Examples \ref{exKS2} below).
-Note that if a $G$-lattice $M$ splits into indecomposable $G$-lattices $M_1$ and $M_2$ of rank $i$ and $j$, then $G$ is a subgroup of $G_1\times G_2$ where $G_1$ and $G_2$ are some indecomposable maximal finite subgroups of $\GL(i,\bZ)$ and $\GL(j,\bZ)$ respectively.
+Note that if a $G$-lattice $M$ splits into indecomposable $G$-lattices $M_1$ and $M_2$ of rank $i$ and $j$, then $G$ is a subgroup of $G_1\times G_2$ where $G_1$ and $G_2$ are some indecomposable maximal finite groups of $\GL(i,\bZ)$ and $\GL(j,\bZ)$ respectively.

-{\tt LatticeDecompositions(n)} returns the list $\mathcal{L}=\{l_1,\ldots,l_s\}$ of the lists $l_i$ of the GAP codes whose $i$-th list $l_i$ contains all the GAP codes of the groups $G$ whose corresponding $G$-lattice $M_G$ is decomposable into the indecomposable $G$-lattices $M\simeq M_1\oplus\cdots\oplus M_m$ with rank $M_j=r_j$ where $(r_1,\ldots,r_m)$ corresponds to the $i$-th partitions {\tt Partitions(n)[i]} of the integer $2\leq n\leq 4$.\\ {\tt LatticeDecompositions(n:Carat)} returns the same as {\tt LatticeDecompositions(n)} but using the CARAT code instead of the GAP code.
+{\tt LatticeDecompositions(n)} returns the list $\mathcal{L}=\{l_1,\ldots,l_s\}$ of the lists $l_i$ of the GAP IDs whose $i$-th list $l_i$ contains all the GAP IDs of the groups $G$ whose corresponding $G$-lattice $M_G$ is decomposable into the indecomposable $G$-lattices $M\simeq M_1\oplus\cdots\oplus M_m$ with rank $M_j=r_j$ where $(r_1,\ldots,r_m)$ corresponds to the $i$-th partitions {\tt Partitions(n)[i]} of the integer $2\leq n\leq 4$.\\ {\tt LatticeDecompositions(n:Carat)} returns the same as {\tt LatticeDecompositions(n)} but using the CARAT ID instead of the GAP ID.
 This algorithm is valid for $1\leq n\leq 6$.\\ {\tt LatticeDecompositions(n:Carat,FromPerm)} returns the same as {\tt LatticeDecompositions(n:Carat)} but using {\tt ConjugacyClassesSubgroupsFromPerm(G)} instead of {\tt ConjugacyClassesSubgroups2(G)} (see below).

 In order to construct conjugacy classes of subgroups of a group $G$, we use the following GAP function {\tt ConjugacyClassesSubgroups2(G)} because the ordering of the conjugacy classes of subgroups of $G$ by the built-in function {\tt ConjugacyClassesSubgroups(G)} is not fixed for some groups.